 If you are you looking for a counsellor/therapist who can offer genuine warmth and a welcoming space, combined with many years of professional experience, then I may be right for you.
 I offer short or long term counselling, psychotherapy and supervision tailored to your individual needs.
 I came to a career in counselling and therapy after working for many years as a nurse and senior lecturer in nursing.
 My route into the profession began in 2003 with a post graduate certificate in transpersonal psychology.
 An interest in the person-centred/humanistic approach to therapy led to my discovery of Psychosynthesis.

-Over the years I have worked successfully with men and women of all ages with a wide range of presenting problems.
+Over the years I have worked successfully with men and women and those who identify as non-binary and gender fluid.
+I work with people of all ages with a wide range of presenting issues/ problems.
 See list below.

 Training, qualifications & experience